 By "visible parts of the coachwork" is meant all non-structural elements licked by the air-streams and located above the horizontal plane passing through the wheelhubs, as well as the visible parts of the passengers' compartment.

 Non-visible insulating material may be removed.

-Trimmings of the passengers' compartment, of the door panels, of the cover of the glove-box, etc, which are normally provided for cars of the series-production, must not be removed.
+Trimmings of the passengers' compartment, of the door panels, etc, which are normally provided for cars of the series-production, must not be removed.